Back-testing your trading ideas

 Round lot size and tick size

 Various instruments are traded with various "trading units" or "blocks".
-For example you can purchase fractional number of units of mutual fund, but you can not purchase fractional number of shares.
-Sometimes you have to buy in 10s or 100s lots.
-AmiBroker now allows you to specify the block size on global and per-symbol level.
+For example, you can purchase a fractional number of units of a mutual fund, but you cannot purchase a fractional number of shares.
+Sometimes you have to buy in lots of 10 or 100.
+AmiBroker now allows you to specify the block size at a global and per-symbol level.

 You can define per-symbol round lot size in the Symbol->Information page (pic.
 3).
-The value of zero means that the symbol has no special round lot size and will use "Default round lot size" (global setting) from the Automatic Analysis settings page (pic.
+The value of zero means that the symbol has no special round lot size and will use "Default round lot size" (global setting) from the Automatic Analysis Settings page (pic.
 1).
-If default size is set also to zero it means that fractional number of shares/contracts are allowed.
+If the default size is also set to zero, it means that a fractional number of shares/contracts is allowed.

-You can also control round lot size directly from your AFL formula using RoundLotSize reserved variable, for example:
+You can also control the round lot size directly from your AFL formula using the 'RoundLotSize' reserved variable, for example:

 RoundLotSize = 10;